Sikhism: Lifelong Learning Among Equals About God

 Three Golden Rules and “Five Thieves”

-Guru Nanak Dev Ji also emphasized three core principles that Sikhs around the world today aspire to adhere to.
+Guru Nanak Dev Ji also emphasised three core principles that Sikhs around the world today aspire to adhere to.

 The first is to meditate on or always remember God’s name, through devotional practices such as praying, singing of praises and studying the holy scriptures, which provides guidance on how to live in this world.